logo-tera

 RR:

 “Teravisionality” was kind of like a wildcard in the event of a tie, which actually happened.
-So “Teravisionality” was a bit more discretional.
+So “Teravisionality” was a bit more discretionary.
 I advised the judges on this point to think of themselves like the Sharks in Shark Tank, and consider raher on a scale of 1-10 how likely they would be to invest in said idea if it were a business venture.
 Anyway like I said, it was a wildcard that each judge evaluated with their own criteria.

 Q: